SOMBALAK

 Private collection Abdi Karya.

 Sign language serves as an alternate language for the deaf and hearing people and informally between people of different languages.
 However, in Australian Aboriginal and Makassan culture it also forms a rich language utilized in dance, ritual, and kinship, often expressing a deep relationship to nature.
-Such sign language is also used in everyday life, in gestures, songs, and traditions and plays a crucial role in bimodal-bilingual communication.
-In addition, it serves an ancillary purpose in specific situations, like during mourning time, when holy things are present, during interactions with family members that need to be avoided or during hunting, fishing, and long-distance communication where silent signalling is required.
+This sign language plays a vital role in everyday life through gestures, songs, and traditions, contributing significantly to bimodal-bilingual communication.
+It also serves additional purposes in specific situations, such as during mourning, when holy objects are present, during interactions that require avoiding family members, and in activities like hunting, fishing, or long-distance communication, where silent signaling is essential.

 Don Wininba from Elcho Island presenting hand signals for animals during fishing.

-Our tale begins in Makassar, Sulawesi, Indonesia, far from the shores of Marege.
+Sombalak begins in Makassar, Sulawesi, Indonesia, far from the shores of Marege.
 Here, a grand spiritual ceremony unfolds on the beach, with bamboo platforms adorned by musicians, artists, and dancers.
 The Bissu, the Makassan spiritual leaders, bless the gathering with their graceful dances, opening the opera by joining the spirit world, the underworld, and the present.
-The air is filled with the powerful rhythms of drums, wailing chants, and the harmonious sounds of basing-basing, djolin, and pui pui.
-In a nearby village, a large sailing boat, or prau, is being constructed.
-The scene is vibrant, full of life and celebration as the boat is prepared for its journey to Marege.
+The air pulses with the powerful rhythms of drums, wailing chants, and the harmonious sounds of basing-basing, djolin, and pui pui.
+In a nearby village, a large sailing boat, or prau, is under construction.
+The scene is vibrant, alive with energy and celebration, as the boat is prepared for its journey to Marege.
 The vessel, pulled into the water by sixty hands, sets sail with a ceremonial rooster on board, marking the start of an epic journey.

-The voyage across the sea is filled with songs and stories of the underworld and the spirits that dwell beneath the waves.
+The voyage across the sea is accompanied by songs and stories of the underworld, recounting the spirits that dwell beneath the waves.
 As the prau arrives in Marege, the sailors disembark and come ashore in canoes.
 They join the community in harvesting trepang, a practice rich with tradition, song, and dance.
 The painted bodies of the local inhabitants, singing to the rhythm of didgeridoo and clapsticks create a harmonious welcome for the visitors.

 Some nights later, by the flickering light of a camp fire, a young Makassan sailor meets a beautiful Yolŋu girl.
 Their attraction is immediate, and over the following weeks, they fall deeply in love.
-But Yolŋu traditions are binding, and the woman is promised to the elders.
-Negotiations begin, involving machetes, knives, cloth, tobacco, and more.
-Eventually, the elders allow her to leave with her beloved.
+But Yolŋu traditions are binding, and the woman has already been promised to the elders.
+Negotiations begin, involving a bride price of machetes, knives, cloth, tobacco, and more.
+In the end, the elders are satisfied and grant her permission to leave and be with her beloved.

 Disguised as a man, the woman boards the prau for the journey back to Makassar.
-On this journey, we explore the depth of their communication with the sky, spirits, and the ocean, using complex hand signals and the symbolic Sombalak (sail).
+On this journey, Sombalak explores the depth of their communication with the sky, spirits, and the ocean, using complex hand signals and the symbolic Sombalak (sail).
 The sail itself becomes a messenger, carrying meanings of desire and longing between separated lovers.
-Upon their return to Makassar, the couple is warmly welcomed by the village.
-They marry, and a grand bamboo dwelling is constructed for them by the villagers.
-Songs and dances fill their days, celebrating their union and the cultural fusion they represent.
+Upon their return to Makassar, the village warmly welcomes the couple.
+They marry, and the villagers construct a grand bamboo dwelling for them.
+A festival is arranged, celebrating their union and the cultural fusion they represent.

 As the trepang season once again comes around, the prau prepares to sail back to Marege.
-At first the couple are dismayed by the painful parting, but eventually both are allowed to travel together on the boat.
-Although happy and in love, the young woman is also homesick and is overjoyed with the opportunity to return to her homeland and reunite with her Clan people.
-However, the journey is perilous and during a particularly stormy night, her ill-fated lover is lost overboard.
+As there are restrictions on women on Makassan boat, at first the couple feels dismayed by the forced, painful parting.Eventually, they arrange a special ceremony, and are granted permission to travel together on the boat.
+Though happy and in love, the young woman also feels homesick and rejoices at the chance to return to her homeland and reunite with her Clan.
+However, the journey proves perilous, and during a particularly stormy night, the storm claims her ill-fated lover overboard.
 The sea continues to boil and rage, but eventually the unfortunate prau reaches the shores of Marege once again

 Sombalak is more than a love story.
 It is a testament to the enduring bonds between two distant cultures, the spiritual connections that transcend life and death, and the resilience of our people.